Mihály Babits: Biography

 Babits was born in Szekszárd.
 He studied at the University of Budapest from 1901 to 1905, where he met Dezső Kosztolányi and Gyula Juhász.
 He worked to become a teacher and taught at schools in Baja (1905-06), Szeged (1906-08), Fogaras (1908-11), Újpest (1911), and Budapest (1912-18).

 His reputation for his poems in the literary life started in 1908.
 He made a trip to Italy in the same year, which made him interested in Dante; he made several other trips in later years.
 This experience led him to translate Dante's Divine Comedy (Hell, 1913, Purgatory, 1920, and Paradise, 1923).

-Briefly after the Hungarian Revolution of 1919 he became a Professor of Foreign Literature and modern Hungarian literature at the University of Budapest, but was soon removed for his pacifism after the revolutionary government fell.

 In 1911, he became a staff writer on the magazine Nyugat.

 Babits' 1918 novel The Nightmare (also known as King's Stork) is a science fiction novel about a split personality influenced by Freudian psychology.

-His 1933 novel Pilot Elza or the Perfect Society (Hungarian: Elza pilóta, vagy a tökéletes társadalom) is set in a dystopian future.
+Briefly after the Hungarian Revolution of 1919 the country's new leadership appointed him as Professor of Foreign Literature and modern Hungarian literature at the University of Budapest; he was also made a member of the Writer's Directory despite having his reservations about the revolutionary government.
+Babits was removed from his university post for his pacifism after the revolutionary government fell.

-In 1921 married Ilona Tanner, who later published poetry under the name Sophie Török.
+In 1921 he married Ilona Tanner, who later published poetry under the name Sophie Török.
 Two years later he moved to Esztergom.
 In 1927 he became a member of the "Kisfaludy Társaság" (Kisfaludy Society) and in the same year he was made a trustee of the Baumgarten Prize.

 He became the editor-in-chief of Nyugat in 1929 (sharing the role until 1933 with Zsigmond Móricz), a position he held until his death.
+In 1933 he wrote Pilot Elza or the Perfect Society (Hungarian: Elza pilóta, vagy a tökéletes társadalom), set in a dystopian future.

 In 1937, he was diagnosed as having laryngeal cancer.
 He died in Budapest in 1941.